jaycode/short_sale_volume/README.md

 $ kill $(ps -ef | grep "airflow scheduler" | awk '{print $2}')
 ```

+## Troubleshootings

+> botocore.exceptions.ClientError: An error occurred (ValidationException) when calling the RunJobFlow operation: Invalid InstanceProfile: EMR_EC2_DefaultRole.

+It's likely `EMR_EC2_DefaultRole` instance profile is not ready yet when we create the cluster.
+Clear the `create_cluster_task` from `cluster_dag` and wait for it being re-run.

 ## Other Scenarios

 ### 1. What if the data were increased by 100x?